temitopeohassan/coincircle/app/SMART_CONTRACT_INTEGRATION.md

 # Smart Contract Integration Guide

-This document explains how the Crypto Stokvel application integrates with the CoinCircle smart contract.
+This document explains how the CoinCircle application integrates with the CoinCircle smart contract.

 ## Overview